hoelzer-lab/hypro/howto_conda_package.md

 ### **Building the meta.yaml file**

 This is the heart piece of your recipe.
 Please find the general structure and a first example [here](https://docs.conda.io/projects/conda-build/en/latest/resources/define-metadata.html).
 Further this website provides **all options** on the meta.yaml, sorted per section.
-Most sections have many more options available than the mentioned.
-Please visit the website for those information.
+Most sections have many more options available than the ones mentioned.
+Please visit the website for these information.
-Please always mind the exact format - code indentations, whitespaces etc might all have a meaning so keep the format straight!
+Please always mind the exact format - code indentations, whitespaces etc. might all have a meaning so keep the format straight!

 #### **The Header**
 ```